 1. Experience and expertise

 Let’s say you’re starting a health insurance technology company.
-If a member of the founding team has worked at a major health insurance firm for several years, they might have unique insights about the future of the industry that others can’t see.
-Perhaps these insights have a significant impact on who you approach as prospective clients, where you target marketing efforts, or just on the overall strategy of your company.
-You might consider that this founder deserves a higher share of the equity.
+If a member of the founding team has worked at a major health insurance firm for several years, they might have unique insights about the future of the industry.
+Perhaps these insights have a significant impact on who you approach as prospective clients, where you target marketing efforts, or simply on your company's overall strategy.
+In a case like this, you might decide that this founder deserves a higher share of the equity.

-However, it’s important to remember that expertise isn’t a black-and-white reason to give a founder more equity.
-Let’s say another founder has never worked in insurance but has been involved in a personal situation that has led her to research the health insurance landscape deeply.
-She will understand what customers are looking for and might bring new ideas, creative approaches, and out-of-the-box solutions to the table.
+However, it’s important to remember that expertise isn’t a totally obvious reason to give a founder more equity.
+Let’s say another founder has never worked in insurance but has been involved in a personal situation that has led her to research the health insurance landscape in depth.
+As a result, she might have a better idea of what customers are looking for and might bring new ideas, creative approaches, and out-of-the-box solutions to the table.